-The Widowmaker's Cave is the most famous dive site in Montego Bay.
+The Widowmaker's Cave is the most famous site for scuba diving in Montego Bay.
 Divers have the option of starting this dive from two different areas – from the top (via an opening in the reef at 35 ft), or from the bottom near the 80 ft mark.
 Whether you start from the bottom and make your way to the top, or from the top and make your way down, you’ll be able to see the same unique sights along the way.
 Different challenges are in store depending on the route you take, but there are safety stops along the way.
 On this dive you can see things like black corals which cover the walls, various soft corals, parrot fish, barracuda and more.